gunduzh/SimpleMapper/README.md

 ## Overview

-SimpleMapper is a C++ application developed using openFrameworks, tailored for media playback and simple 4 points interactive video mapping.
+SimpleMapper is a C++ application developed using openFrameworks, tailored for media playback and simple 4-point interactive video mapping.
 It uses `ofxOMXPlayer` for efficient video playback, making it ideal for platforms like Raspberry Pi.
 The application provides functionalities for video playback control, interactive adjustment of video mapping points, and system shutdown.

 ## Downloadable Release